-- Students will create original poems. - Students will present their work for group critiques. - Students will respond constructively to other students' writing and listen to others respond to their. - Students will read contemporary and traditional poetry. - Students will develop their particular artistic vision and revise and rewrite their creative work for a final portfolio. - Students will refine an aesthetic appreciation for the discipline and craft of poetics and poetry writing. - Students will hone their ability to communicate effectively. - Students will think creatively and critically.
+- Students will create original short fiction. - Students will present their work for group critiques. - Students will respond constructively to other students' writing and listen to others respond to theirs. - Students will read contemporary short fiction. - Students will develop their particular artistic vision and revise and rewrite their creative work for a final portfolio. - Students will refine an aesthetic appreciation for the discipline and craft of fiction writing. - Students will hone their ability to communicate effectively. - Students will think creatively and critically.